 Requirements For the Minor

-Please contact Jane Berger email@example.com to declare a minor in Women's Studies.
+Please contact Jane Berger email@example.com to declare a minor in Women's, Gender and Sexuality Studies.

-The women's studies minor consists of five course units, including Women's Studies 101 and four electives.
-At least three of these four electives must come from the list of women's studies courses below.
+The women's, gender and sexuality studies minor consists of five course units, including Women's Studies 101 and four electives.
+At least three of these four electives must come from the list of women's, gender and sexuality studies courses below.
 Students may, if they choose, take one of their four electives from the list of gender-related courses below.
 As with other minors, at least three courses must be taken at the 200 or 300 level.
 Please see below for sample courses:

 |GERM 341||Women in German Literature and Culture|